Atomic parity violation in highly charged $^{40,48}$Ca and $^{208}$Pb ions: Results

 From the comparison of the matrix elements $\mathrm{m}_{p}^\mathrm{(SM)}$ and $\mathrm{m}_{n}^\mathrm{(SM)}$ as well as the amplitudes $\varepsilon_{p}^\mathrm{(SM)}$ and $\varepsilon_{n}^\mathrm{(SM)}$ in Tabs.~\ref{tab:H_SM_1},~\ref{tab:Li_SM}, it is evident that the neutron skin contribution to the standard model APV is much stronger in $^{208}$Pb than in $^{40,48}$Ca. For example, in $^{48}$Ca, the difference between $\varepsilon_{p}^\mathrm{(SM)}$ and $\varepsilon_{n}^\mathrm{(SM)}$ is 0.03\%, while in $^{208}$Pb it is 0.8\%.
 This is a consequence not only of the thicker neutron skin in $^{208}$Pb \eqref{eq:Pb_nsk}, but also of the higher nuclear charge $Z$ \cite{budkerAtomicPhysicsStudies2020}.
 The relatively large effect in $^{208}$Pb would potentially allow for a neutron skin detection through APV in highly charged $^{208}$Pb ions, a measurement complementary to the PREX-II experiment \cite{prexcollaborationAccurateDeterminationNeutron2021}.

 On the other hand, the APV effect of a hypothetical light $Z'$ boson is not particularly sensitive to the neutron skin.
 Again, this can be seen from the matrix elements $\mathrm{m}^\mathrm{(NP)}_{p,n}$ and amplitudes $\varepsilon^\mathrm{(NP)}_{p,n}$ for different masses $m_{Z'}$ of a hypothetical new physics boson, which are presented in Tabs.\ref{tab:H_dark_Ca}--\ref{tab:Li_dark}.
 As seen from these tables, neutron skin effects begin to matter only for masses exceeding $m_{Z'}= 0.1$~GeV.
-And even for this heavy boson case the difference between $\varepsilon^\mathrm{(NP)}_{p,n}$ and $\varepsilon^\mathrm{(NP)}_{p,n}$ is below 0.9\% for $^{208}$Pb and even smaller for $^{40,48}$Ca, which is similar to the SM APV effect.
+This fact can be readily explained by the consideration that lighter bosons have larger Compton wavelength and therefore cannot `sense' the fine distinction between proton and neutron distributions.
+And even for a heavy boson case the difference between $\varepsilon^\mathrm{(NP)}_{n}$ and $\varepsilon^\mathrm{(NP)}_{p}$ is below 0.9\% for $^{208}$Pb and even smaller for $^{40,48}$Ca, which is similar to the SM APV effect.